Friedrich Fröbel: Legacy

-Fröbel’s idea of the kindergarten had found appeal, but its spread in Germany was thwarted by the Prussian government, whose education ministry banned it in a Kindergartenverbot edict on 7 August 1851 as "atheistic and demagogic" for its alleged "destructive tendencies in the areas of religion and politics".
+Fröbel's idea of the kindergarten had found appeal, but its spread in Germany was thwarted by the Prussian government, whose education ministry banned it in a Kindergartenverbot edict on 7 August 1851 as "atheistic and demagogic" for its alleged "destructive tendencies in the areas of religion and politics".
 Other German states followed suit.

 The reason for the ban, however, may have been a confusion of names.
 Fröbel's nephew Karl Fröbel had written and published Weibliche Hochschulen und Kindergärten ("Female Colleges and Kindergartens"), which apparently met with some disapproval.
 To quote Karl August Varnhagen von Ense, "The stupid minister (Karl Otto) von Raumer has decreed a ban on kindergartens, basing himself on a book by Karl Fröbel.
 He is confusing Friedrich and Karl Fröbel."

 The sudden ban caused a diaspora of teachers from Germany, spreading their ideas to other countries.
-Fröbel's student Margarethe Schurz founded the first kindergarten in the United States at Watertown, Wisconsin in 1856; instruction was in the German language, to serve the immigrant community there.
+Fröbel's student, Margarethe Schurz, founded the first kindergarten in the United States at Watertown, Wisconsin in 1856 (though another student, Louisa Frankenberg, founded a school based in Fröbel's methods in Columbus, Ohio in 1836, prior to Fröbel's coining of the term "Kindergarten".)
+In both schools, instruction was in the German language, and primarily served immigrant communities.
 She inspired Elizabeth Peabody, who went on to found the first English-language kindergarten in the United States, in Boston in 1860.
-The German émigré Adolph Douai had also founded a kindergarten in Boston in 1859, but had to close it after only a year.
+The German émigré, Adolph Douai, had also founded a kindergarten in Boston in 1859, but had to close it after only a year.
 By 1866, however, he was founding others in New York City.

-From the mid to late nineteenth century, many missionary women from Western countries disseminated Froebel’s theory of kindergarten education across Japan.
-The prominent American missionary and Froebelian Annie L. Howe (1852-1943) was particularly influential through the establishment of her Glory Kindergarten teacher training school.
+From the mid to late 19th century, many missionary women from Western countries disseminated Froebel's theory of kindergarten education across Japan.
+The prominent American missionary and Froebelian Annie L. Howe (1852–1943) was particularly influential through the establishment of her Glory Kindergarten teacher training school.
 Howe developed curricula specifically for Japanese students and trained hundreds of Japanese women to use Froebelian methods in kindergarten education.

-The pedagogue August Köhler was the initiator and cofounder in 1863 of the Deutscher Fröbelverein (German Fröbel Association), first for Thuringia, out of which grew the Allgemeiner Fröbelverein (General Fröbel Association) in 1872, and a year later the Deutscher Fröbelverband (German Fröbel Federation).
+The pedagogue, August Köhler, was the initiator and cofounder in 1863 of the Deutscher Fröbelverein (German Fröbel Association), first for Thuringia, out of which grew the Allgemeiner Fröbelverein (General Fröbel Association) in 1872, and a year later the Deutscher Fröbelverband (German Fröbel Federation).
 Köhler critically analyzed and evaluated Fröbel theory, adopted fundamental notions into his own kindergarten pedagogy and expanded on these, developing an independent "Köhler Kindergarten Pedagogy".
 He first trained kindergarten teachers in Gotha in 1857.
 In the beginning, Köhler had thought to engage male educators exclusively, but far too few applied.